Active ingredient

 If you are pregnant or breast-feeding, think you may be pregnant or are planning to have a baby, ask your doctor or pharmacist for advice before taking this medicine.
 You should use Venlafaxine only after discussing the potential benefits and the potential risks to your unborn child with your doctor.

-Make sure your midwife and/or doctor know you are on Venlafaxine.
+Make sure your midwife and/or doctor knows you are on Venlafaxine.
 When taken during pregnancy, similar drugs (SSRIs) may increase the risk of a serious condition in babies, called persistent pulmonary hypertension of the newborn (PPHN), making the baby breathe faster and appear bluish.
 These symptoms usually begin during the first 24 hours after the baby is born.
 If this happens to your baby you should contact your midwife and/or doctor immediately.

-If you are taking Venlafaxine during pregnancy, in addition to having trouble breathing another symptom your baby might have when it is born is not feeding properly.
+If you are taking Venlafaxine during pregnancy, in addition to having trouble breathing, another symptom your baby might have when it is born is not feeding properly.
 If your baby has these symptoms when it is born and you are concerned, contact your doctor and/or midwife who will be able to advise you.
-Venlafaxine passes into breast milk.
-There is a risk of an effect on the baby.
-Therefore, you should discuss the matter with your doctor, and he/she will decide whether you should stop breast‑feeding or stop the therapy with Venlafaxine.

 Driving and using machines